USS Runels: Battle of the Atlantic

 Runels, assigned to Escort Division 47 (CortDiv 47), completed shakedown off Bermuda in April.
 In March [sic] she joined Task Force 67 (TF 67), at Brooklyn, for transoceanic convoy duty.
 Between 25 March and 11 May, she escorted a convoy to the United Kingdom and back; then, toward the end of May, shifted to a more southerly route and convoyed ships to Casablanca.
 Returning in mid-June, she operated with escort carriers off the coast of southern New England until the 30th when she headed for North Africa again.
 On 10 July she arrived at Mers-el-Kebir; reported to Task Group 80.6 (TG 80.6); and commenced escort and patrol duty along the western North African coast.
 Within the week, however, her escort runs were extended to Naples where Allied forces were preparing for Operation Dragoon – the invasion of southern France.

 On 13 August Runels cleared Naples with others assigned to convoy control of Operation "Dragoon" forces.
 On the 15th, she arrived in the assault area and took up station in the transport screen.
 For the next 2 months, however, she continued to escort troops and supplies, from Mers-el-Kebir and from Naples, into the offloading areas along the southern coast of France.
-Then, in November and December, she protected LSTs shuttling supplies between Bastia, Corsica, and Marseilles.
+Then, in November and December, she protected LSTs shuttling supplies between Bastia, Corsica, and Marseille.